Lighthouse Friends Home Page

 Photograph courtesy Rich Schoeller

-Bear Island Lighthouse passed to the U.S. Coast Guard in 1939 but remained a family light.
-Steve Loiver, one of the last Coast Guard keepers, was concerned about the move to automate the light.
+Steve Loiver, one of the last Coast Guard keepers of Bear Island Lighthouse, was concerned about the move to automate the light.
 Said he, “I just hope that in the need to economize we don’t destroy the things that give flavor and uniqueness to life.”
 Besides, an automated light can’t save or assist people as Keeper Heber G. Sawyer did.
 In 1914, 1916, 1918, and 1921, he used his personal boat to rescue people aboard disabled craft.

-In the early 1980s, Bear Island Light slowly began to deteriorate after it was replaced by a lighted bell buoy offshore.
-The lighthouse was resurrected by the Friends of Acadia and relit in 1989 as a private aid to navigation, exhibiting a white flash every five seconds.
-The light station is owned by the National Park Service, which leases it to a private individual as a residence.
+Bear Island Lighthouse slowly began to deteriorate after 1981, when the light was deactivated and replaced by two lighted bell buoys anchored offshore.
+The National Park Service gained ownership of the station in 1987, and not long thereafter, the Friends of Acadia resurrected the lighthouse and relit it in 1989 as a private aid to navigation, exhibiting a white flash every five seconds.
+After the lighthouse was listed on the National Register of Historic Places in 1988, the Park Service was allowed to lease the property.

 Martin Morad, a professor of pharmacology and medicine at Georgetown University who first saw Bear Island Lighthouse in 1971 and had subsequently tried to purchase or lease the property, was the first lucky private citizen to call the lighthouse home.
 Morad and his wife Fabiola Martens, a lawyer turned interior designer, spent a few years and a lot of money restoring the lighthouse before using it as a summer vacation cottage.